twsswt/theatre_ag/README.md

 controlled by Theatre_Ag.
 This contrasts with other turn based timing models that are strictly deterministic because the order of agent execution during a turn can be pre-determined.

+## Actors

+The basic behaviour of actors is implemented in the <code>actor.Actor</code> class.

-## Actor Task Processing
+### Task Processing in the Perform Control Loop

 Actors are implemented as a threaded process managed by the <code>perform</code> method.

-### Perform Control Loop

 The perform method loops repeatedly as long as the actor still has tasks to be performed (<code>tasks_waiting</code> is True) or the actor is waiting for more tasks.

 Perform follows the following procedure in each loop:

-1. Poll for a new task (<code>get_next_task</code>)
+    Poll for a new task by calling get_next_task()
-2. If a new task is available then:
+    If a new task is available then:
-   1. Log the task initiation.
+        Log the task initiation.
-   2. Calculate the cost of performing the task (<code>calculate_delay</code>) and wait for this number of ticks on the actor's clock.
+        Calculate the cost of performing the task by calling calculate_delay().
+        Wait for this number of ticks on the actor's clock.

-   3. Execute the task
+        Execute the task.
+        If task execution is normal then:
-   4. Handle return values from task invocation (<code>handle_task_return</code>)
+            Pass return values from task invocation to handle_task_return().
+        Else:
+            Silently handle exception

-   5. Log the completion of the task
+    Log the completion of the task.
-3. Else idle for one tick.
+    Else idle for one tick.

+Tasks may raise exceptions.
+In this circumstance, the task will be immediately terminated with no return value handled.
+However, the actor itself will not halt and will continue to process further tasks as normal.

 ### Shutdown

-Actors can be terminated if the <code>initiate_shutdown</code> method is invoked.
-When this happens all remaining available tasks are processed before shutdown.
-The <code>wait_for_shutdown</code> method can be invoked once shutdown is initiated and will block until all remaining tasks are processed.
-The Actor will also shutdown automatically if the actor's clock reaches its maximum tick.
-The actor will
+Actors will idle indefinitely while waiting for tasks to perform.
+Actor shutdown can happen in three ways:

+ * The <code>initiate_shutdown</code> method is invoked.
+When this happens, the actor will continue to poll for more tasks by calling  <code>get_next_task()</code>, but will halt as soon as no tasks is returned.

+ * The actor's clock reaches it's maximum tick while the actor is idling.
+In this case, the actor will immediately halt.

+ * The actor's clock reaches it's maximum tick while waiting for the cost period of a task.
+In this case, the actor will immediately halt.
+The current task will be logged as incomplete in the Actor's task history.

 ### Configuration